semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/DomainSpecification/DomainSpecification.md

 The term `ds:subDSOf` specifies that the Domain Specification is a Sub-DS of the referenced DS (by its `@id` - the range type is fixed in the standard `@context`).
 A Sub-DS inherits all the constraints from its Super-DS.
-A Domain Specification can have only one Super-DS but could have multiple Sub-DS.
+A Domain Specification can have only one Super-DS, but could have multiple Sub-DS.

 Example: